maxkostinevich/server-shell-scripts/README.md

 **CreateVHost.sh** *(recommended)* — This script will help you to create new virtual host on you server.

 **InstallVirtualMin.sh** *(optional)* — This script will install VirtualMin on your server.

+##Notes

+If you are using PuTTY Gen to generate your ssh-keys and use terminal other than PuTTY (e.g: CygWin, MinGW, etc) for ssh connection - please do not forget to convert your private ssh-key from PuTTY format into OpenSSH format, to do this just go to PuTTY Gen Menu -> Conversions -> Export SSH key